Skip Ribbon Commands

 Member, House Rules Committee

-Evan Patrick Shanley (D) was first elected in November 2016 and represents House District 24, Warwick and East Greenwich.
-He is the chairman of the House State Government and Elections Committee and is a member of the House Innovation, Internet and Technology Committee, the House Municipal Government and Housing Committee, and the House Rules Committee.
+Evan P. Shanley (D) was first elected in November 2016 to the seat in House District 24, Warwick.
+He is the chairman of the House State Government and Elections Committee and is a member of the House Innovation, Internet and Technology Committee; the House Municipal Government and Housing Committee; and the House Rules Committee.

 In 2021, he sponsored a law to ensure that all students who wish to pursue a career and technical education have access to high quality programs both within and outside of their community of residence.